The Promise (2017 film)

+Synopsis

 The film's plot revolves around two teenage friends, Ib and Boum, who decide to commit suicide together at the building as their families face financial ruin during the 1997 Asian financial crisis.
 However, Boum becomes scared and reneges on the promise.
 Twenty years later, when she re-visits the building with her daughter, Bell, the result of Boum's past actions returns to haunt them.